getgrav/grav-learn/pages/09.webservers-hosting/03.paas/04.azure/docs.md

 If you do not have a GitHub account set [please sign up for one](https://github.com/join?source=header-home), the free plan is sufficient.

 ## Clone Grav Source Code
-You need a copy of Grav in order to follow this tutorial, I would suggest Forking a copy of the [basic Grav source files](https://github.com/getgrav/grav).
+You need a copy of Grav in order to follow this tutorial, I would suggest downloading the basic Grav and Admin Plugin files, and creating a Github repository with those files

 You should now have all the necessary components to deploy a working copy of Grav within Azure.